gersonmoraes/dryunit/README.md

   )))))
 ```

-It defaults to a configuration for a test executable `main.exe` based on Alcotest.
-By default, this file does not need to be created among your test files.
+It defines an executable `main.exe` based on the default framework.
+A rule to generate and update this file is also defined.
+In comments you see some configurations passed to the executable before build.
+For more definitions use `dryunit help` or `dryunit COMMAND - - help`.

 It also shows helpful information on comments, describing how to setup simple changing detection for a list of files, and in the end, how to filter or ignore some tests.